 The good news is that it is a fixable problem!
-Plastic surgeons at North Texas Plastic Surgery perform a procedure called otoplasty, which is the correction of large or prominent ears.
-Dr. Obaid and Dr. Ver Halen perform otoplasty regularly in both our Southlake and Plano locations.
+North Texas Plastic Surgery cosmetic surgeon Dr. Obaid performs a procedure called otoplasty, which is the correction of large or prominent ears.
+Dr. Obaid performs otoplasty regularly in both our Southlake and Plano locations.
 Call 817-416-8080 today for a free consultation in the Dallas area.

 Why Do My Ears Look So Big?

 There are three reasons why ears can appear to stick out too far from the head.
 The first is an increased concho-scaphal angle.
 This is the angle that the ear makes with the side of the head.
 Put simply, if this angle is very small, the ears will appear to be very close to the side of the head.
 If this angle is very large, the ears will seem to stick out far from the side of the head.

 The second reason for protruding ears is a large conchal bowl.
 This is the anatomic name for the round or bowl like portion of the ear that leads to the opening on the side of your head.
 In lay terms, if this bowl is too big, the ears appear large and they stick out too far to the side.

 The third reason for ears that appear to stick out too far to the side is a weak anti-helical fold.
 This is the plastic surgery term for the natural fold that appears near the outer edge of the ear.
 If this anti-helical fold is weak, the ear will stick out much further than normal.